JRhin/Google-traffic-analysis/README.md

 **Note**: A job is a formed by one or more tasks.

-And gave a look to the CPU utilization box plot of each category:
+And then we gave a look to the CPU utilization box plot of each category:

 ![Cpu utilization](./img/cpu_utilization.png)

 Our scheduler strategy was trying to prioritize jobs with with smaller number of tasks due to the fact of the imbalance of the traffic.
 To overcome the possible starvation we opted for a pre-emptive scheduling policy with an additional implementation of aging.

-We wanted to preserve a LWL type of dispatcher, but we have modified it to work properly with our scheduler: the dispatcher when sending a task to the server prioritize the servers with less number of working tasks left, then the ones with fewest work left.
+We wanted to preserve a LWL type of dispatcher, so we had to modify it to make it work properly with our scheduler: the dispatcher when sending a task to the server prioritize the servers with less number of working tasks left, then the ones with fewest work left.
 Ties are solved at random.

 |Model|$\overline{R}$|$\overline{S}$|$\rho$|$\overline{L}$|